johannschopplich/nuxt-vitalizer/README.md

   /**
    * Whether to remove preload links from the HTML.
 This can be useful for improving the FCP (First Contentful Paint) score, especially when emulating slow network conditions.
    *
+   * @remarks
+   * This will also remove `modulepreload` links, which can help reduce the number of early requests in large applications.
+   *
    * @default false
    */